 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Gold Standard reported zero carbon emissions across all scopes, including Scope 1, Scope 2, and Scope 3, with total emissions recorded at 0 kg CO2e.
-This indicates a commitment to maintaining a low carbon footprint, although specific reduction targets or initiatives were not disclosed.
-The organisation has not inherited any emissions data from a parent company, and there are no climate pledges or SBTi reduction targets currently in place.
-Gold Standard's approach reflects a focus on sustainability and climate responsibility, aligning with industry standards for carbon management.
+In 2021, Gold Standard reported zero carbon emissions across all scopes, including Scope 1, Scope 2, and Scope 3, with total emissions amounting to 0 kg CO2e.
+This data indicates a commitment to maintaining a low carbon footprint, although no specific reduction targets or climate pledges have been established or disclosed.
+Gold Standard's emissions data is not cascaded from any parent organization, reflecting its independent operational status.
+The absence of emissions suggests a proactive approach to sustainability, aligning with industry standards for climate responsibility.
+As a foundation headquartered in Switzerland (CH), Gold Standard continues to focus on climate initiatives, although further details on specific reduction strategies or future commitments are not available at this time.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.